-Activities available to improve the supply and quality of infant and toddler care.
-Licensed center- based License exempt center- based Licensed family child care home License- exempt family child care home In- home care (care in the child's own home) in their care.
-The ECECD oversees child care licensing, IDEA Part C Early Intervention, Home Visiting, Head Start Collaboration Office, NM PreK, and other services that support families, children, and the early childhood workforce.
-This consolidation of services into one department will enhance opportunities for further alignment, collaboration, and quality of services. \boxtimes f.
-Developing infant and toddler components within the state/territory's QRIS, including classroom inventories and assessments.
-Describe: The FOCUS criteria and all stated components cover ages from 6 weeks to 5 years for the Center Based and Family Child Care Based programs and are integrated in a continuum process. \boxtimes g.
-Developing infant and toddler components within the state/territory's child care licensing regulations.
-Describe: Licensing components specific to the care of infants and toddlers are included in 8.16.2.24C and D NMAC; 8.16.2.34C and D NMAC; and 8.17.2.25F NMAC. h.
+✓ Licensed center-based

+License exempt center-based

+✓ Licensed family child care home

+☑ License- exempt family child care home

+In-home care (care in the child's own home)

+V h.
 Developing infant and toddler components within the early learning and developmental guidelines.

-Describe: The New Mexico Early Learning Guidelines Birth to Kindergarten were developed by professionals from a variety of programs and settings.
+The New Mexico Early Learning Guidelines Birth to Kindergarten were developed by professionals from a variety of programs and settings.
 The Early Learning Guidelines provide a common vocabulary to describe children's growth, development, and learning.
 They are formatted as a continuum to remind us that children do not develop at the same rate or pace; rather, each child develops in their own unique way.
 Some children have strengths in areas that go beyond their chronological age.
 Most develop appropriately for their ages.
-There are also children who may not reach age-appropriate milestones in some areas and need special interventions.
-Formatting the New Mexico Early Learning Guidelines in a continuum helps educators - and families - see an individualized picture of each child's capabilities.
+There are also children who may not reach ageappropriate milestones in some areas and need special interventions.
+Formatting the New Mexico Early Learning Guidelines in a continuum helps educators - and families see an individualized picture of each child's capabilities.
 The Guidelines reflect current brain development research and early childhood education best practices.
 They represent the growing consensus among educators that a greater emphasis be placed on young children's conceptual learning, social and emotional development, and active participation in culturally and linguistically relevant and meaningful learning experiences.
 New Mexico is currently in the process of reviewing the current Early Learning Guidelines and completing an analysis and recommendations for updates specific to the infant and toddler components.